 Assumption #1; you desire to communicate with people who speak that language.

 Like I said, it seems obvious.
 But let me clarify what it means.
 To have a “desire” to do something implies that it’s stronger than a wish.
-And the manifestation of that desire is some apparent effort on your part to fulfill this desire in spite of your limited ability to do it successfully.
-Practically speaking, as it pertains to learning a language, someone who desires to learn another language is already trying to have conversations with people in that language…even if they’re very limited and basic.
+And the manifestation of that desire will be some apparent effort on your part to fulfill this desire in spite of your limited ability to do it successfully.
+Practically speaking, as it pertains to learning a language, someone who desires to learn another language is already trying to have conversations with people in that language…even if they’re not very good at it.

 20 years ago, I knew nothing about woodworking.
 I’d never built anything before.
 But that didn’t stop me from collecting a few basic tools and attempting to build a few things.
 My work was shoddy and imprecise.
 I hurt myself a few times…nothing serious.
 And I often had to scrap the whole project because it was just so terrible.
 I encountered many obstacles, but my desire to do that work powered me through the failures.
 I didn’t wait for a class.
 Even to this day, I’ve never had any training in woodworking.
 It wasn’t merely a wish, but rather, a real desire.